 Here’s how Notre Dame phrases the “Why Us?” prompt:

-What excites you, but also what excites you?
-See the difference?
-Part of this question is about Notre Dame, but part of it is about you and your excitement.
-You need to show Notre Dame that you know a great deal about the school, and have good reasons for applying there (rather than just anywhere), but you also need to provide them with enough information about yourself and your achievements to show that you’re a good fit.
+You need to show Notre Dame that you know a great deal about the school, and have good reasons for applying there, but you also need to provide them with enough information about yourself and your achievements to show that you’re a good fit.

 Your task here is to show Notre Dame that: